HoldenRiot/getting-started-automation/Recommended-Tutorials.md

 # Recommened Tutorials & Training

 This ReadMe is a list of recommended Tutorials.
+More soon to come.

 # Fundamentals:
 - [Angular](https://angular.io/guide/quickstart)